 Inborn Brain Injuries

-Countless TBI’s happen on the road, leaving millions of victims suffering from permanent impairments that effect everything from movement to memory and speech.
-It’s a common misconception that TBI’s happen only when a person suffers a direct blow to the head and loses consciousness.
+Countless TBI’s happen on the road, leaving millions of victims suffering from permanent impairments that affect everything from movement to memory and speech.
+It’s a common misconception that TBI’s happen only when a person suffers a direct blow to the head and loses consciousness (such as in a car accident).

 - Slips and falls